siafulinux/bashrc-calendar-events-from-Google/README.md

-# bashrc-calendar-events-from-Google
+# Pull calendar events from Google and display in bash console

-A bash script to pull todays and this weeks events and display it after opening the console...
+A bash script to pull todays and this weeks events and display it after opening the console.
 This was created using ChatGPT and Claude.ai.

-### Install
+## Install

 You will need to obtain a Google API and the calendar ID you wish to pull data from.
 Edit google_calendar.sh and make appropriate entries.